-In May and June, the CNA hosts two rallies with large turnouts from advocacy groups and unions, especially the CSEA.
-The second rally features Michael Moore, who also testifies at a special hearing chaired by Sen. Kuehl.
+In May and June at the capitol, the CNA hosts two rallies with large turnouts from advocacy groups and unions, especially the CSEA.
+The second has Michael Moore, who testifies at a special hearing chaired by Sen. Kuehl.
 Later, at a nearby movie theater, Moore twice screens his new film, SiCKO: first for union members and other single payer supporters, then for legislators and their staff.